-As with most bookies, most promotions are offered around the Grand Slam tournaments, for example last year’s French Open had a very generous free bet offer.
+As with most bookies, most promotions are offered around the Grand Slam tournaments.
 For all these reasons, Coral remains one of the most popular betting sites for tennis, with odds well above average and a wide range of markets covered.

 Another great option is BetVictor, a recent rebranding of VCBet (and before that Victor Chandler) and one of the oldest names in the business.
 Their website is easy to use across all platforms and the easy to use in-play betting console is a big selling point.

 BetVictor has a very simple but effective and easy to navigate results service so you can quickly navigate by sport and event.
 In addition to this BetVictor’s odds are always among the best for tennis and they reportedly make the lowest margin on the sport of the three bookmakers reviewed here at just 5.3%.